-New Zealand awaits 2020, when a referendum concerning the legalization of cannabis for recreational use might begin a new era.
-New Zealand is likely to become the first country to seek the opinion of its citizens regarding a nationwide legalization of cannabis use for recreational purposes.
+New Zealand awaits September, when the referendum concerning the legalization of cannabis for recreational use might begin a new era.
+New Zealand will become the first country to seek the opinion of its citizens regarding a nationwide legalization of cannabis use for recreational purposes.
 A “Yes” would also make it the first Asia Pacific country to legalize the plant for recreational use in a region where the drug is prohibited.

 According to research, 80% of New Zealanders have tried marijuana in some form or the other before the age of 21.
-The public’s acceptance of cannabis use is growing, and so is the market.
-Also, with the government legalizing the drug for medicinal use, the odds in favor of allowing the drug for recreational purposes is high.
+The public’s acceptance of cannabis use has grown over the years, and so is the market.
+Also, with the government legalizing the drug for medicinal use, the odds in favor of allowing the drug for recreational purposes are good.